 Pretty in print

 Although I'm still at the beach (!), these pretty, patterned shorts are actually perfect for a day of holiday shopping in a smart Mediterranean town or for sightseeing in a hot summer in the city.
 Complete with pockets, they are a more tailored style and fabrication, making them comfortable, cool and practical for exploring Rome's cultural hot spots or New York's funky neighbourhoods.

 The paperbag waist is right on trend and the tie belt adds detail and fluidity.
 With a floral print, styling is easier if you pick out one colour to complement the print.
 The bow-neck detail and soft, banana-milkshake yellow of this simple cami pairs perfectly with the yellow flowers in the shorts (cami, Banana Republic, old, but perfect match here).
 A matching pendant and mirrored sunnies (mine are Sojos Vision)complete the look - just add simple white kicks for pounding those pavements.

 Shop more of my budget-friendly beachwear favourites below

 Having severe sun damage on my legs and other parts of my body has made me very self-conscious of baring too much skin in summer.
 The maxi dress is my new best friend and a bottle of Sally Hansen Airbrush Legs (or This Works Perfect Legs) is never too far out of reach.
-So be sure to check back soon for Part II of my Summer Style Edit where I'll be styling maxi dresses and jumpsuits for those hot, summer nights!
+So be sure to check back soon for the next instalment of my Summer Style Edit where I'll be styling maxi dresses and jumpsuits for those hot, summer nights!